p-ja/acme-fitness-store/lab-guide/Lab-3-Integrate-the-Azure-Database-for-PostgreSQL-and-Azure-Cache-for-Redis.md

 ### Task 4: View the persisted data

-1. By adding a few items to your cart, you can confirm that cart data is now persisted in Redis..
+1. By adding a few items to your cart, you can confirm that cart data is now persisted in Redis.
 Then, restart the cart service by running the following command:

    ```shell
    az spring app restart --name ${CART_SERVICE_APP}